flyteorg/flytesnacks/cookbook/workflows/recipe_1/index.rst

 Examples
 ********

 Each combination is documented in the workflows in this folder.
 Below are some more concrete details.
-The full output of
+The full output of each workflow from the ``flyte-cli`` command is also linked in each case below.

 Statically
 ===========